Hello world

 Now, on to thoughts and reactions:

-In the article above, Graham outlines what is likely to be the best use case for rage clicks: Implement a way to track them, use them to identify and prioritize areas for improvement, & run follow-up usability testing to uncover why they occur.
+In the article above, Graham outlines what is likely to be the best use case for rage clicks: Implement a way to track them, use them to identify and prioritize areas for improvement, & run follow-up usability testing to uncover the why they occur.

 Takeaways: